gvhconnect/go4wd-init_2/content/biz.md

     text: >-
       Operations, Marketing and Development are all core aspects of business.
       They must mesh, enable and drive business growth along with improvements in productivity and profitability.
-The most significant changes to business in the past and next 25 years have to do with the application of technology to create massive scale effects that continue to radically change the cost base of growth.
-The key to business survival and prosperity lies in being able to navigate and connect to this landscape in order to create sustainable differentiation that can drive significant performance growth and long term competitive advantage.
+The most significant changes to business in the past 50 years have to do with the application of technology to massively scale businesses while radically reducing time to market and cost base of growth.
+The key to business success lies in being able to tap into these technologies as a matter of process, while creating sustainable differentiation that can drive performance growth and long term competitive advantage.
     image_path: /uploads/business-clockwork-450px.png
   - _bookshop_name: numbers
     sections: